Hs topics boots rev

 Evaluating horse’s fitness; conditioning principles; creating conditioning schedules for specific purposes; fitness of rider and cross-training.

-Conformation terminology; relating conformation to movement and unsoundnesses; identifying conformation traits of specific breeds.
+Conformation terminology; relating conformation to movement and unsoundnesses; identifying conformation traits of specific breeds; evaluating horse’s potential athletic ability based on structure; conformation judging.

 Identifying teeth; determining age; routine dental care.

-Equine communication and stress signals; behavior theory applied to training and stable management practices; stable vices.
+Equine communication and stress signals; herd behavior; behavior theory applied to species-appropriate training and stable management practices; stable vices.

-Feeding rules; basic equine dietary needs; identifying concentrates and roughage;
+Feeding rules; basic equine dietary needs; identifying concentrated feeds and forage types; determining feed rations; nutritional requirements and balancing rations.

-Mounting and dismounting; balanced position; use of aids; ring figures; transitions; diagonals and leads; bending; lateral work; progressive riding.
+Mounting and dismounting; ring figures; transitions; diagonals and leads; bending; lateral work; dressage training theory; riding equitation patterns; gymkhana patterns; riding in a dressage arena.

-Identifying gaits and patterns of movement, using English and/or Western terminology.
+Identifying gaits and patterns of movement, using English and/or Western terminology; basic equine biomechanics; detecting lameness.

-Reasons for grooming; grooming tools; basic grooming techniques; clipping; bathing; braiding and show grooming techniques.
+Reasons for grooming; grooming tools; basic grooming techniques; clipping; bathing; braiding and show grooming techniques; sheath and udder cleaning.

-Catching horse in stall and pasture; correct leading technique; jogging out for soundness; unmounted training techniques, including longeing and maneuvering horse on ground; process of starting and backing a young horse.
+Haltering and catching horse in stall and pasture; correct leading technique; jogging out for soundness; unmounted training techniques, including longeing and different forms of groundwork; process of starting and backing a young horse; cooperative care training.

-Terminology for hoof parts; cleaning techniques; shoeing and trimming; hoof diseases and injuries.
+Terminology for hoof parts; cleaning techniques; shoeing and trimming; hoof pathologies and injuries.

 Identifying horse vs pony; terms for gender and age.